aleph-im/aleph-docs/docs/tutorials/python/advanced.md

 ## Volumes

-Volumes consist in extra storage that can be used by programs on Aleph-VM.
+Volumes consist in extra storage that can be used by programs.
 If a `mount` point is specified, they will be mounted on the virtual machine filesystem before your program is started.

 ### Immutable volumes

-Immutable volumes contain extra files that can be used by a program and are stored on the Aleph network.
+Immutable volumes contain extra files that can be used by a program and are stored on the aleph.im network.
 They can be shared by multiple programs and updated independently of the code of the program.

 You can use them to store Python libraries that your program depends on, use them in multiple